johnrearden/pa-data-driven-design/README.md

 ### Impute more features to the data

 The **'year of first flight'** is an easily retrievable feature that would be valuable for two reasons:
-* It would allow predictive accuracy/feasibility to be increased since old airplanes could be filtered out when predicting a modern design.
+* It would allow predictive accuracy to be increased since old airplanes could be filtered out when predicting a modern design.
 Note that the data points ranges from today all the way back to the 40ies and perhaps even earlier.
-* Having the year of first flight would enable a very interesting study of how Airplane performance and design have developed over the last ca 80 years!
+* Having the year of first flight would enable a very interesting study of how Airplane performance and design have developed over the last ca 80+ years!

 Furthermore **Aircraft Structure** with categories "Wood and Fabric", "Metal and Fabric", "All-Metal", "Metal and Composites" and "All-Composites" would, like "year of first flight", add value in two ways:
-* It would allow predictions to be based only on relevant types of airplanes.
+* It would allow predictions to be based only on relevant types of airplanes thereby increasing accuracy.
 * It would allow an interesting assessment on the benefit of construction type/material on actual performance.

-**Wing Area** Is one of the, for aircraft Design, most important and fundamental parameters, much more important than Wing Span that currently populates the data.
+**Wing Area** Is one of the, for aircraft Design, most important and fundamental parameters, much more important than the current Wing Span feature.
 Imputing Wing Area would also together with the existing data allow other important features to be calculated:
-* Wing area together with wing span allow the following to be calculated:
+* Wing area together with wing span also allow the following to be calculated:
   * **Mean chord** by dividing Wing Span with Wing Area (Which in turn allow the Wing Reynolds number to be calculated tother with a velocity of your choice from the data set and some constants
   * **Wing Aspect Ratio** by squaring Wing Area and divide by Wing Span The Wing Area is a relatively standard item in the specs of an airplane and is therefore also a relatively easily feature to retrieve.

 ## Technologies Used